Luligu/matterbridge-zigbee2mqtt/README.md

 If any device creates issues put it in the blackList.

-The 3 switchList, lightList and outletList are used if you want to expose the z2m device like switch, light or outlet.
+The switchList, lightList and outletList are used if you want to expose the z2m device like switch, light or outlet.

 The featureBlackList allows to blacklist a z2m feature if you don't want to expose it (e.g. device_temperature).

+The unregisterOnShutdown option allows to remove from the bridge all z2m devices when you shut down Matterbridge.

 These are the default vules: